brent-soles/CS487-DB-Generator/README.md

 (
   unique1   integer NOT NULL,             # Random 0..9999
   unique2   integer NOT NULL PRIMARY KEY, # Random 0..9999
-  two       integer NOT NULL,             # Cyclic 0..1 four      integer NOT NULL,             # Cyclic 0..3 ten       integer NOT NULL,             # Cyclic 0..9 twenty    integer NOT NULL,             # Cyclic 0..19 hundred   integer NOT NULL,             # Cyclic 0..99 thousand  integer NOT NULL,             # Cyclic 0..999 twothous  integer NOT NULL,             # Cyclic 0..1999 fivethous integer NOT NULL,             # Cyclic 0..4999 tenthous  integer NOT NULL,             # Cyclic 0..9999 odd100    integer NOT NULL,             # Cyclic 1..99, where n % 3 == 0
+  two       integer NOT NULL,             # unique1 mod 2
+  four      integer NOT NULL,             # unique1 mod 4
+  ten       integer NOT NULL,             # Cunique1 mod 10
+  twenty    integer NOT NULL,             # unique1 mod 20
+  hundred   integer NOT NULL,             # unique1 mod 100
+  thousand  integer NOT NULL,             # unique1 mod 1000
+  twothous  integer NOT NULL,             # unique1 mod 2000
+  fivethous integer NOT NULL,             # unique1 mod 5000
+  tenthous  integer NOT NULL,             # unique1 mod 10000
+  odd100    integer NOT NULL,             # hundred * 2
-  even100   integer NOT NULL,             # Cyclic 2..100, where n % 2 == 0
+  even100   integer NOT NULL,             # hundred * 2 + 1
   stringu1  char(52) NOT NULL,            # See below
   stringu2  char(52) NOT NULL,            # ""
-  string4   char(52) NOT NULL,            # ""
+  string4   char(52) NOT NULL,            # cyclic
 )
 ```

 When creating each of the tables initially in Postgres, this is the schema that was used for each of three tables taht are needed: onektup, tenktup1, tenktup2.

+One thing to note: the "scalable" version of the schema calls for an extra field 'unique3', which is the same value s unique1.
+In the future the schema will be updated to include this, and have the info more closely align with the "scalable" version.

 ### Schema in Action

 We used this schema provided to create each of the tables: onektup, tenktup1, tenktup3.
-Each of the tables were painless to implement, since they have the same structure for each of them.
-Once we had generated the data, we could copy the values generated into the tables in the database.
+Each of the tables were painless to implement, since they have the same structure.
+Once we had generated the data, we could copy the values generated from the csv's into the tables located in the database.

 The following are some images of insered data from a .csv into each of the respective tables:

-* Onektup (One thousand tuples: in the repo as onektup.csv)
+* onektup (One thousand tuples: in the repo as onektup.csv)
 ![](images/onektup_file_vs_table.png)
 Note: the top image pane shows the output from the program, and the reflected values put into the database